Azure/ResourceModules/docs/wiki/The library - Module design.md

   - `Conditional` - The parameter value can be optional or required based on a condition, mostly based on the value provided to other parameters.
   - `Optional` - The parameter value is not mandatory.
 The module provides a default value for the parameter.
   - `Generated` - The parameter value is generated within the module and should not be specified as input.
 - If parameters map to resource properties, they should not contain the resource's name as it would introduce redundancy.
-For example, the `name` property of the Key Vault module should be just that and not `keyVaultName`.
+  > For example, the `name` property of the Key Vault module should be just that and not `keyVaultName`.
 The rationale is that the consumers know that the name is for the Key Vault if they deploy its module.
-- Further, if a property value allows a single value only, there is no need to introduce a parameter for it.
+- If a property value allows a single value only, there is no need to introduce a parameter for it.
 Instead it can be hardcoded into the deployment.
-For example, the name of a blobServices resource can only be `default`.
+  > For example, the name of a Blob Container Immutability Policy resource can only be `default`.
 Hence we can implement its name property directly as `name: 'default'`.
+- If a property value allows a single value only, but the value is used in more than one place, a variable should be introduced to be leveraged in the multiple occurrences.
-  > Special case _Diagnostic Settings_: In cases where the resource name can be hardcoded, also the default value for the diagnostic settings name is affected.
+  > For example, in cases where the resource name can be hardcoded, also the default value for the diagnostic settings name is affected.
 In those cases, we recommend to introduce an additional variable `'var name = '<theHardcodedValue>'`' (e.g., `var name = 'default'`) to be used both in the main resource's name (e.g., `'name: name'`), as well as the diagnostic settings name: `'name: !empty(diagnosticSettingsName) ? diagnosticSettingsName : '${name}-diagnosticSettings'`'.
-To make this value obvious, the description of the `'diagnosticSettingsName'` input parameter should be updated to: `'@description('Optional.
-The name of the diagnostic setting, if deployed.
-If left empty, it defaults to "<resourceName>-diagnosticSettings".')'`

 ## Variables